thomasdunlap/TensorFlow-Traffic-Sign-Classification/writeup_template.md

 ![30 km/h softmax bar plot][30_bar]

-For the second image ...
+With the second image, the model is relatively sure that this is a 70 km/h sign (probability of 0.63859), and the image does contain a 70 km/h sign.
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|